FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Experiment Result

+\begin{itemize} \item \textbf{Graph Topology as Structural Inductive Bias.} Grounding generation in a directed concept graph provides an effective inductive bias: by encoding technical components as nodes and their interactions as typed edges, FlowPlan-G2P preserves relational integrity throughout the generated description, suppressing the coherence degradation observed in standard LLM outputs.

-\item \textbf{The Metric Paradox in Patent Evaluation:} We identified a severe misalignment between traditional NLG metrics and professional legal judgment.
-This phenomenon, referred to as the Metric Paradox, is characterized by cases where legally invalid Zero-Shot outputs achieve higher ROUGE and BERTScore than professional grade specifications.
-Such results prove that lexical overlap is an insufficient proxy for statutory validity.
-This confirms the necessity of domain-specific frameworks like Pat-DEVAL for evaluating specialized legal documents.
+\item \textbf{The Metric Paradox.} We identify a systematic misalignment between surface-level NLG metrics and legal quality assessment.
+Specifically, legally non-compliant Zero-Shot outputs achieve higher ROUGE and BERTScore than structurally valid patent descriptions, indicating that lexical overlap is an unreliable proxy for statutory validity.
+This finding motivates the adoption of domain-specific evaluation frameworks such as Pat-DEVAL for assessing specialized legal documents.

-\item \textbf{Methodology as a Performance Equalizer:} Our results empirically prove that a structured methodology is a more vital determinant of quality than raw model scale.
-This is evidenced by the fact that the open-weights Llama-4-scout, when equipped with FlowPlan-G2P, significantly outperforms the vanilla proprietary state-of-the-art model (Claude-4.5).
-This suggests that our framework provides a robust solution for high-quality patent drafting even with computationally efficient models. \end{itemize}
+\item \textbf{Structured Decomposition over Model Scale.} Our cross-backbone analysis reveals that structured intermediate representations constitute a stronger determinant of generation quality than model capacity.
+The open-weight Llama-4-scout equipped with FlowPlan-G2P (4.3) substantially outperforms vanilla Sonnet-4.5 (2.3), demonstrating that principled decomposition into graph induction, section planning, and conditioned generation consistently yields superior legal compliance regardless of the underlying model architecture.